 - Caucasian: 37% O-positive, 33% A-positive, and 9% B-positive

-The least common blood type in the U.S. is AB-, with less than 1% of the population having this type.
+The least common blood type in the U.S. is AB-negative, with less than 1% of the population having this type.

 Statistics from the American Red Cross show that the following are the most rare forms of the major eight blood types in the U.S. based on the donor population:

 - African American: 0.3% AB-negative, 1% B-negative, and 2% A-negative